Bill-Gray/PDCursesMod/sdl2/README.md

 built-in default font encoded in font437.h.

-### 16-bit mode
+### 32-bit mode

 Instead of a BMP, PDC_FONT points to a TrueType font.
 Only true monospaced fonts work well.
 The font can be set at compile time via PDC_FONT_PATH, and/or at runtime via pdc_ttffont.
 The environment variable PDC_FONT_SIZE is also available to control the font size (also as a compile-time define, and at runtime as pdc_font_size.)
-The character mapping for chtypes is 16-bit Unicode (the Basic Multilingual Plane).
+The character mapping for chtypes is UTF-32.
+However, with SDL2_ttf versions older than 2.0.18, only the Basic Multilingual Plane characters are available.

 The default font (if not redefined) is based on the OS: